SysBind/pgmesh/README.md

 ## Upgrade Major Postgres Version or Switch Architecure / Deployment

-Can be curried out for each database of the cluster seperatly
+Can be carried out for each database of the cluster seperatly

 Ref: https://www.2ndquadrant.com/en/blog/upgrading-to-postgresql-11-with-logical-replication/